5 Tips for Preparing Baby Food at Home

 Consider a car upgrade

 Is your current car suitable for a baby?
 Maybe you have a sports car which only has two seats, or perhaps your vehicle is old and doesnt have great safety features.
 You might already have other children and no space for another car seat.
 Whatever your situation, a new car might be needed for when your baby arrives.
 You can browse new and used cars on sites like Edmunds and filter through to narrow them down to find exactly what you’re after.
 Something with enough space to store a pram and good safety features are a must.
 If you plan on using an Isofix car seat base you’ll need to ensure the car you’re looking at is compatible.
+Just because you have a baby on the way, doesn’t mean you need to sacrifice style completely.
+There are car accessories that you can add to make your car stand out, whether that it a new paint job or private number plates.
+Having a baby means dialling down on the ‘fun’ things you love like a sports car, but it doesn’t mean stopping completely.

 Prepare for postpartum